-Most of the the modules are 15 ECTS.
-You can choose two different modules (15 + 15 ECTS credits) to complete the required 30 ECTS credits for your advanced studies.
+You can choose two or three different modules to complete the required 45 ECTS credits for your advanced studies.
 Some modules also offer the possibility to expand the module with elective studies to 30 ECTS credits for more in-depth competence within the module.

 Study module in Aquatic sciences offers students comprehensive knowledge on the functioning of aquatic ecosystems, both marine and freshwater, including their food webs, and biological, chemical and physical regulatory mechanisms.